 New York courts strongly encourage alternative dispute resolution measures, such as arbitration and mediation, under appropriate circumstances.
-It would be unusual for a court to have a blanket prohibition on alternative dispute resolution.
+Pursuant to CPLR 7503, courts can compel parties to arbitrate where they have previously agreed to do so.

 1.4 Can local courts provide any assistance to parties that wish to invoke the available methods of alternative dispute resolution?
 For example, will a court - pre or post the constitution of an arbitral tribunal - issue interim or provisional measures of protection (i.e. holding orders pending the final outcome) in support of arbitration proceedings, will the court force parties to arbitrate when they have so agreed, or will the court order parties to mediate or seek expert determination?
 Is there anything that is particular to your jurisdiction in this context?